MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/android-java.md

 ---
 # Getting started with the Product Insights SDK for Android (Java)

-This tutorial will guide you through the process of using a Product Insights ingestion key and the Product Insights SDK for your existing Android application, which will allow you see signals in the portal in five minutes or less.
+This tutorial will guide you through the process of using a Product Insights ingestion key and the Product Insights SDK for your existing Android application, which will allow you to see signals in the portal in five minutes or sooner.

-The following scenario will be used to construct the Product Insights SDK example: you work at a car manufacturing company and the company has just released a new car.
-You want to know how the car is performing, the demographic of users and also their driving habits.
-Product Insight allows you to achieve these goals by sending real time signals and generating valuable insights with only a few simple steps.
+The following scenario will be used to construct the Product Insights SDK example: you work at a car manufacturing company, and the company has just released a new car.
+You want to know how the car is performing, the demographic of users, and their driving habits.
+Product Insight allows you to achieve these goals by sending real-time signals and generating valuable insights with only a few simple steps.

 ## Prerequisites
 * Android Studio
 * Minimum Android API Level: 16 (Jelly Bean)
-* Ingestion key (see below for instructions to obtain)
+* Ingestion key

 ## Get an ingestion key from Product Insights portal
 1. From the [pi.dynamics.com](http://pi.dynamics.com) home screen, select your team from the left panel.
-If you do not already have a team, refer to [this documentation](topics/developers/quick-starts/what-is.md) to create a new team.
+If you do not already have a team, refer to [What is Product Insights?](topics/developers/quick-starts/what-is.md) to create a new team.
 2. Add a new project to your team by selecting the **+ New Project** button from the top right corner.
-3. Type in a name in the **Name** field and any other text for **Description**.
+3. Type in a project name in the **Name** field and any other text for **Description**.
 Select **Create** to commit the update.
 4. Once your project is created, select the project.
 5. Select **Settings** under your project.
 Your ingestion key is available under **Ingestion Key**.

+> ![NOTE]
-Leave this tab open in your web browser or copy the key to a clipboard because you will need to use it later.
+> Leave this tab open in your web browser or copy the key to a clipboard because you will need to use it later.

 ## Integrate
 1. Open your Android Studio project.
 If you don't have one, create a new project with **Empty Activity** in Android Studio.